Fact Sheet 16:

 However, the above reporting restrictions do not apply to jobs with an annual salary of $75,000 or more a year.
 (FCRA §605(b)(3).

 In California, an exception exists for the health care industry where any employer who has an interest in hiring a person with access to patients can ask about sex related arrests.
-And, when an employee may have access to medications, an employer can ask about drug related arrests.
+When an employee may have access to medications, an employer can ask about drug related arrests.

 - Criminal history.
 In California, criminal histories or "rap sheets" compiled by law enforcement agencies are not public record.
 Only certain employers such as public utilities, law enforcement, security guard firms, and child care facilities have access to this information.
-(California Penal Code §§11105, 13300) With the advent of computerized court records and arrest information, however, there are private companies that compile virtual "rap sheets."
+(California Penal Code §§11105, 13300) However, there are private companies that compile virtual "rap sheets."

 Employers need to use caution in checking criminal records.
-Information offered to the public by web-based information brokers is not always accurate or up to date.
-This violates both federal and California law when reported as such.
-Also, in California, an employer may not inquire about a marijuana conviction that is more than two years old.
+Information offered to the public by online information brokers is not always accurate or up to date.

 - Workers' compensation.
 In most states including California, when an employee's claim goes through the state system or the Workers' Compensation Appeals Board (WCAB), the case becomes public record.
 An employer may only use this information if an injury might interfere with one's ability to perform required duties.
 Under the federal Americans with Disabilities Act, employers cannot use medical information or the fact an applicant filed a workers' compensation claim to discriminate against applicants.
 (42 USC §12101).